Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (c) For an offense committed on or after the effective date of this amendatory Act of the 100th General Assembly and before January 1, 2023, whenever an eligible person pleads guilty to an unlawful use of weapons offense under Section 24-1 of the Criminal Code of 2012 or aggravated unlawful use of a weapon offense under Section 24-1.6 of the Criminal Code of 2012, which is punishable as a Class 4 felony or lower, the court, with the consent of the defendant and the State's Attorney, may, without entering a judgment, sentence the defendant to complete the First Time Weapon Offender Program.
 When a defendant is placed in the Program, the court shall defer further proceedings in the case until the conclusion of the period or until the filing of a petition alleging violation of a term or condition of the Program.
 Upon violation of a term or condition of the Program, the court may enter a judgment on its original finding of guilt and proceed as otherwise provided by law.
 Upon fulfillment of the terms and conditions of the Program, the court shall discharge the person and dismiss the proceedings against the person.

-(d) The Program shall be at least 18 months and not to exceed 24 months, as determined by the court at the recommendation of the program administrator and the State's Attorney.
+(d) The Program shall be at least 18 months and not to exceed 24 months, as determined by the court at the recommendation of the Program administrator and the State's Attorney.
+The Program administrator may be appointed by the Chief Judge of each Judicial Circuit.

 (e) The conditions of the Program shall be that the defendant: